James543R/Variable-Calculator/README.md

 - Allows assignment of variables using the syntax `variable = value`.
 - Supports evaluating variables and using them in calculations.
 - Allows printing of variable values with the syntax `print variable`.
+- Clear all previously assigned variables by typing `clear`.
+- See all variable names and their assigned value by typing `list`.
 ## 💻 Installation
 To run this locally: